microsoft/appcenter-sdk-apple/README.md

 1. **Get the App Secret of your application:** Before you call the API to start the SDK, you need to get your app specific Application Secret from the Sonoma portal that needs to be a part of the method call.
 This will make sure all the data collected by the SDK corresponds to your application.

-    Go over to the Sonoma portal, click on "Microsoft Azure Project Sonoma".
+    Go over to the Sonoma portal, click on "Microsoft Azure Sonoma".
 Under "My apps", click on the app that you want the SDK to set up for.
 Then click on "Manage app" and make note of the "App Secret" value.

 2. **Add `import` statements:**  You need to add import statements for Core, Analytics and Crashes module before starting the SDK.